Site Map

 Normal glucose range in urine: 0 to 0.8 mmol/l (0 to 15 mg/dL)

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your health care provider about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean